dimejibabalola/Kirsten-s-Birthday-Adventure/README.md

     <p>Today is a special day, and I want to take a moment to tell you just how much you mean to me.
 Happy birthday, my love!
 You bring so much joy and happiness into my life, and I am grateful for every moment we spend together.</p>

-    <p>This past year has been filled with amazing memories, and I can't wait to see what the future holds for us.
+    <p>This year has been filled with amazing memories, and I can't wait to see what the future holds for us.
 Your kindness, your laughter, and your unwavering support are just a few of the things I cherish most about you.</p>

     <p>As we celebrate your special day, I want you to know that I am here for you, always.
 Together, we'll navigate life's ups and downs, and I promise to do my best to make every day as magical as you are.</p>